AGPAL is seeking expressions of interest for contract GP Surveyors in NSW & QLD

 We particularly encourage the following professionals to apply:

-- Those with healthcare/general practitioner experience in a prison and/or within a correctional services context
+- Those with healthcare/general practitioner experience in a prison and/or within the context of a correctional service

 - Paediatricians, and